 Using Shopify, you can become 80% competitive in Google.
 No better.
 You'll rank on less-competitive searches if you put in the effort and you know what you're doing.

-But since the most profitable rankings are always hyper-competitive, compensating for that last 20% of lost performance will begin to fatigue and frustrate.
+But since profitable rankings are hyper-competitive, compensating for that last 20% of lost performance will begin to fatigue and frustrate.

-There are lots of native issues that you can fix.
-I'll cover them in another post.
-For now, here are some things that might make you think twice about choosing Shopify.
-Or, motivate you to migrate to Magento, BigCommerce, or any other platform that gives you more control.
+Here are five issues that might make you think twice about choosing Shopify.
+Or, motivate you to migrate to Magento, BigCommerce, or another platform that gives you more control.

 1. Canonical URLs